 - Tingling or numbness of your face, lips or tongue- (although this is uncommon)

 If you have any excess bleeding, severe pain or anything else unusual you should report these to your dentist or oral surgeon immediately.

 To reduce pain and aid your recovery, you can use Paracetamol or ibuprofen, and gently rinse the extraction site with antiseptic mouthwash.
 Your dentist or surgeon may recommend other options.
-If you have had a local anaesthetic you can drive after the procedure, but you should avoid driving if you have has a sedative or general anaesthetic was used.
+If you have had a local anaesthetic you can drive after the procedure, but you should avoid driving if you have had a sedative or if a general anaesthetic was used.